 Hollin Hall was the home of the Victorian Bollington industrialist Joseph Brook II.
 Built in 1858 this lovely Gothic style stone mansion has now been tastefully converted into a quality hotel.
 The architect is thought to have been James Stevens who designed many large buildings in the Macclesfield area.
 In the late 19thC the hall passed to Henry Davenport, a local man who had returned after making his fortune in the United States.
 In the 1930s and 1940s the hall was used by the Manchester & Salford Hospital Saturday Fund as a convalescent home for sick children.
 In the 1960s it became the Belgrade Hotel, and has been a hotel under different names ever since.
 Hotel proprietors have at various times extended the building in order to accommodate more guests.
 It is the only hotel within Bollington/Kerridge.
 There are others locally at Pott Shrigley, Tytherington and Macclesfield.
 The most notable feature internally is the main staircase and it’s coloured glass roof light.
 The front of the hotel enjoys outstanding views down the fields to the west.

-1861: Joseph Brooke Junior lived at New Hollin Hall after he finished building it.
+1861: Joseph Brooke II (Brooke family) lived at New Hollin Hall after he finished building it.
 He was twenty five years of age at this point and was a cotton spinning manager and employer of 900 people.
-He lived with his twenty one year old wife Mary R. from Stockport and their newly born son Joseph R. They had five servants living with them.
+He lived with his twenty one year old wife Mary Raffles Bulley from Liverpool and their newly born son Joseph Raffles.
+They had five servants living with them.

-1871: Joseph Brooke was still living at Hollin Hall (no `new` in the title this year).
-He and his wife Mary R. now had a further two children.
-As well as Joseph R. there was Leonard and Mary E. aged eight years and one year respectively.
-Strangely they were both born in New Brighton in the Parish of Wallasey.
-There were five servants at the house.
-By 1881 Joseph and his family had moved to Old Hollin Hall.
+1871: Joseph Brooke II was still living at Hollin Hall (no `new` in the title this year).
+He and his wife Mary Raffles Bulley now had a further two children.
+As well as Joseph Raffles now ten years, there was also Leonard and Mary E. aged eight years and one year respectively.
+They were both born in New Brighton in the Parish of Wallasey, this was where Mary was born and grew up, her family still lived there.
+There were five servants at the Hollin Hall at this time.
+By 1881 Joseph and his family had moved to Hollin Old Hall

 1881: Samuel Fitton now lived at New Hollin Hall, he was sixty eight years old and from Nantwich, Cheshire.
 He was flour miller and employer of twenty five men and also a farmer of forty five acres and employer of three men.
 Samuel’s wife Anne was a year younger than her husband and was also from Nantwich.
 They had visitors staying with them, Elizabeth Cliffe aged fifty three years and her daughter Lucy aged thirteen years, both were from Nantwich.
 There were two servants from Staffordshire.